jeremander/rosetree/README.md

 2
 ```

-You can iterate over nodes, leaves, or subtrees:
+You can iterate over nodes, leaves, edges, or subtrees:

 ```python
 # iterate nodes with "pre-order" traversal (parents before children)